No, the Catholic Church hasn't canceled Valentine's Day

 - Starting on Ash Wednesday, more than 1 billion Christians will enter the solemn church season in preparation for Easter

-But several Catholic bishops are urging the faithful to forgo the steak and chocolates this year -- at least on Wednesday, the 14th.
+But several Catholic bishops are urging the faithful to forgo the steak and chocolates and this year -- at least on Wednesday, the 14th.
 That's because the 14th is also Ash Wednesday, which marks the beginning of Lent and is one of the holiest days on the calendar for many Western Christians.

 Along with Good Friday, Ash Wednesday is supposed to be a somber day of prayer and penance.
-It's one of two days in the Catholic liturgical year in which abstinence and fasting are required.
+It's one of two days in the Catholic liturgical year in which fasting and abstinence are required, which means no lavish Valentine's Day dinners.

 "What's a Catholic to do, many wonder," wrote Cardinal Timothy Dolan of New York.
 "The answer is that Ash Wednesday has precedence, and the coincidence of St. Valentine's Day would not lift for us the duty of fasting and self-denial."